VeriFIT/toris/AUTOMATAFORMAT.md

 # The Mata file format for automata (.mata format)

+> [!WARNING]
-> **_NOTE:_** The Mata library currently supports only a subset of the whole format.
+> The Mata library currently supports only a subset of the whole format.
 Notably, the Mata library supports NFAs, but not AFAs nor transducers.
+The Mata library may also not support all the additional features described in the format, such as special formulas, tracks, etc.

 ## Top-level file structure
 * The format is **line**-based.
 Lines can be connected by `\`.